quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part68_14.4_Rendering.md

 #### 1/r Fall-off Curve for Sound Attenuation

 Background context: In three-dimensional audio, sound attenuation is a critical aspect of creating an immersive environment.
 The 1/r (one-over-radius) curve models how the intensity of a sound decreases with distance from its source.
-This relationship follows the inverse square law (\(I \propto \frac{1}{r^2}\)), where \(I\) is the intensity and \(r\) is the distance.
+This relationship follows the inverse square law ($I \propto \frac{1}{r^2}$), where $ I$is the intensity and $ r$ is the distance.

 However, using just 1/r can lead to speech becoming unintelligible at moderate distances because it falls off too quickly.

 :p What are the limitations of the 1/r curve for sound attenuation in game audio?

 ??x
-The 1/r curve has an asymptotic nature; it never actually reaches zero, no matter how large \(r\) becomes.
+The 1/r curve has an asymptotic nature; it never actually reaches zero, no matter how large $r$ becomes.
 This means that even very far sounds will still be audible to some degree, which can make distant dialogue hard to understand.
 Additionally, it can cause speech to become inaudible too quickly for characters that are only a modest distance away.

 ```java
 public class AudioAttenuation {